-We hear it almost every day, yet to some it doesn’t always sink in until it sank in… Every day our shop receives emails, phone calls and visits from enraged or embarrassed clients who ask the inevitable question:” Do you do cover ups bro?”.
+We hear it almost every day, yet to some, it doesn’t always sink in until it sank in… Every day our shop receives emails, phone calls and visits from enraged or embarrassed clients who ask the inevitable question:” Do you do cover-ups bro?”.
 Some people don’t like their old tattoos so much anymore; some are willing to take an industrial cheese grater to the area.
-These tattoos are actually very common but almost always stems from either having a tattoo done by your cousins kinda mechanic friend (Frankie), for almost nothing, or you realised that it was never a cool tattoo and that life quote you thought was pretty smart now makes you sound like a dumb ass.
-We put together a list of the most frequently requested cover ups.
+These tattoos are actually very common but almost always stem from either having a tattoo done by your cousin's kinda mechanic friend (Frankie), for almost nothing, or you realised that it was never a cool tattoo and that life quotes you thought were pretty smart now makes you sound like a dumb ass.
+We put together a list of the most frequently requested cover-ups.

 Many tattoos go hand in hand with a kind of trend, one of these can be found in this blog.
 One of these little bursts of creativity and good ideas is the dolphin tattoo, usually on the lower hip and adorned by juvenile teenagers on their matric holiday in Margate.

 Before there were hard-core gym bros, there was the hard-core 90’s off-cut T-shirt bro.
 Funny enough, this tattoo was (In my opinion), inspired by the hit movie “Barbed Wire – Pamela Anderson” and as it turned out, not a lot of girls got this tattoo.
 Once the 90s bro’s started to catch on that every other 90”s bro had a tattoo like this, the requests for cover-ups started to roll in.